i-dimitar-st/NetArchon/README.md

 **NetArchon** is a self-hosted network control platform designed for managing and securing local networks.
 It runs efficiently on dedicated devices like Raspberry Pi and offers:

--   Robust **DHCP server** with ARP-based IP conflict detection
+-   **DHCP server** with ARP-based IP conflict detection
--   Production-grade **recursive DNS resolver** featuring caching and domain/URL/IP filtering
+-   **Recursive DNS resolver** featuring caching and domain/URL/IP filtering
 -   **Traffic monitoring** tools for enhanced network visibility
 -   **Flask-based web interface** for seamless control and diagnostics
--   Real-time **visualization** through Grafana dashboards
+-   GUI
 -   LSTM-based recurrent neural network blacklist engine for proactive threat filtering

-The project architecture follows a strict class-per-module pattern.
+The project architecture follows a "class-as-a-service" pattern with really classes as lite aktor nets (sort of), each service manages its state and responsiblities.
 While this approach may feel somewhat detached from typical OOP conventions, it is intentionally chosen to prioritize long-term simplicity and memory stability.

 This design enforces: